eea/eea.rancher.catalog/templates/elastic-app-esbootstrap/0/README.md

 If you want to create new esapp, just clone the esapp service and give it a new name.
 You can then repeat the steps above to configure it.

+**Remember**: When you're done doing the commit / push of your project using the Cloud9 terminal

 **WIP note**: Currently if you the app configuration is not persistent.
 So don't delete the esapp if you don't want to loose the configuration.